Epitech-Nantes-Tek3/R-Type/README.md

 ## Prerequisites

-To build our R-Type project, you will need CMake 3.17.0 Compiler and C++ 20.
+To build our R-Type project, you will need CMake 3.17.0 Compiler, C++ 20 and Conan.

 ## Build the program